 Each shade of grey is capable of creating a completely different look.
-From Dimity to Down Pipe, grey is the most versatile colour on the spectrum; it can channel edgy Rock ‘n’ Roll vibes or a calming rustic feel.
+From Dimity to Down Pipe, grey is one of the most versatile colours on the spectrum; it can channel edgy Rock ‘n’ Roll vibes or a calming rustic feel.
 It’s no wonder grey living room ideas are among the most popular images on Instagram.

-Read on for living rooms that prove grey can simultaneously feel warm, light, fresh and airy, with gorgeous grey painted walls offering the perfect backdrop for modern furniture, art and books.
-If you want to keep your living room looking fresh, paint the skirting and ceilings white, and sticking to a minimal Scandinavian inspired scheme, with pale blond wood flooring, clean lines and lashings of white to complement the grey walls.
+Read on for living rooms that prove grey can simultaneously feel warm, light and airy, with gorgeous grey painted walls offering a beautiful backdrop for modern furniture, art and books.
+If you want to keep your living room looking fresh, paint the skirting and ceilings white, and stick to a minimal Scandinavian inspired scheme, with pale blond wood flooring, clean lines and lashings of white to complement the grey walls.